-The mission of Staff Council is to actively support the role of the University and to develop, maintain, and encourage positive relationships and communications with our campus community, friends, and neighbors.
+Staff Council actively supports the mission of the University and seeks to develop, maintain, and encourage positive relationships and communications with our campus community, friends, and neighbors.
+Staff Council is concerned with the interests of staff on issues not covered by collective bargaining.
+Learn more about us in our Constitution and Bylaws.

-All CSULB Staff are welcome to attend our monthly meetings and special events!
-You do not have to be an official Representative to attend Staff Council meetings.
-We encourage you to participate and get to know campus colleagues and learn about resources for staff, regardless of your membership.
+All CSULB Staff are Welcome!
+You are not required to be an official Representative to attend Staff Council meetings or events.
+We encourage you to participate, get to know campus colleagues and learn about resources, regardless of your membership status.

 What does Staff Council do?
 Staff Council has multiple functions: